All Blacks show off at McLean Park - both present and future

-As we all know, there weren’t any surprises when the New Zealand Rugby Union named its 33 players for the 2023 Rugby World Cup in Taradale.
+As we all know, there weren’t any surprises when New Zealand Rugby named its 33 players for the 2023 Rugby World Cup in Taradale.

 But roll on the clock to, let’s say the 2039 Cup, and Hawke’s Bay Today can reveal one certainty on the team sheet already.